WGBH/stock-sales-2/app/views/collections/boston.md

 - [The Blizzard of 1978](http://bostonlocaltv.org/catalog?q=blizzard+1978&f[collection_s][]=Ten+O%27Clock+News)

-WGBH also has a collection of Boston footage from various decades including Boston history, Boston personalities, Boston neighborhoods as well as HD aerials:
+WGBH also has a collection of Boston footage from various decades including Boston history, Boston personalities, Boston neighborhoods as well as HD aerials.

 [Contact us](/about/contact_us) for more information.